-Alternatively, you can use Homebrew (http://brew.sh/).
-Homebrew installs in /usr/local instead.
+Alternatively, you can use MacPorts (http://www.macports.org/) which installs in /opt/local instead.

 Download QuantLib from its download page on SourceForge, located at http://sourceforge.net/projects/quantlib/files/.
 You want to download the tar.gz package (at the time of this writing, 1.8 is the latest version) and extract it by running

 tar xzvf QuantLib-1.8.tar.gzin Terminal.
 To install QuantLib, enter the folder you just created:

 On Mac OS X 10.11 (El Capitan) and later, you'll need to pass additional environment variables to ./configure (thanks to Albert Azout for pointing it out).
 Run:

 ./configure --with-boost-include=/usr/local/include/ \ --with-boost-lib=/usr/local/lib/ --prefix=/usr/local/ \ CXXFLAGS='-O2 -stdlib=libc++ -mmacosx-version-min=10.9' \ LDFLAGS='-stdlib=libc++ -mmacosx-version-min=10.9'(mind the backslash on the end of the lines; it tells the terminal to continue on the next line.
 You might also discard the backslash and write the whole command on a single line.)
 If your Boost installation is not in /usr/local, change the paths above accordingly.

 On Mac OS X 10.9 (Mavericks) and 10.10 (Yosemite), you'll need to pass different environment variables.
 Run: